The Arc Is Governed By A Dedicated Board Of Directors:

 Angel Picon has more than 15 years of organizing experience; having worked with Dolores Huerta and UFW, SEIU, and various community organizations in the Central Valley.
 As a youth immigrant himself, Angel organized a 20,000 person demonstration in San Joaquin County to support immigrant rights and was also a regional director for Congressman Jerry McNerney.
 Prior to joining The Arc of California, Angel was a federal liaison working with former NASA Astronaut Jose M. Hernandez sending satellites to space in cooperation with the Mexican Federal government.

-In his role as Communications Specialist, Christian supports The Arc’s mission through publishing the Monday Morning Memo, creating visual and written materials to communicate the pressing needs of the I/DD community, and running social media campaigns.
+In his role as Director of Programs and Communications, Christian supports The Arc’s mission through his work on Disability Vote California a nonpartisan coalition that seeks to increase voter turnout and education in the disability community, publishing the Monday Morning Memo, creating visual and written materials to communicate the pressing needs of the I/DD community, and running social media campaigns.
 Before joining The Arc in 2018, Christian was a freelance writer covering disability as a political identity and adaptive outdoor recreation.
 His work has appeared in Buzzfeed, Catapult, and The Toast.
 In addition to his responsibilities with The Arc of California, Mr. McMahon was a 2018 Rooted in Writing Fellow.
-Christian holds a Bacehlor’s Degree in Psychology from San Francisco State.
+Christian studied Psychology at San Francisco State University.